-Since that trip we’ve continued the journey, traveling non-stop for over four years now.
+Since that trip we’ve continued the journey, traveling non-stop for over five years now.

-We’ve also road tripped Central America, lived six months in Guatemala, road tripped the USA (with 11 kids under 15 years old for months at a time) and are off to Asia shortly where we plan to spend at least a year off the beaten path.
-Our daily budget is still $17 USD a day per person and our favourite way to tour is on two wheels!
+We’ve also road tripped Central America, lived six months in Guatemala, road tripped the USA (with 11 kids under 15 years old for months at a time) and are currently in New Zealand before making our way to Australia.
+Our daily budget is still $17 USD a day per person, and our favorite way to tour is on two wheels!

 - 8 Ways to Travel for Free

 - How Much Money Do You Really Need to Travel